Achievable logoAchievable logo

 P=6+63+12=18+63

-Memorize these special triangle ratios and you’ll be able to solve triangle questions with ease!
+Memorize these special triangle ratios, and you’ll be able to recognize and solve many triangle questions quickly.

 Sign up for free to take 3 quiz questions on this topic